dwisnantoputro/STAR-Dataset/README.md

 # 🐢 STAR Dataset for Turtle Activity Recognition

 The **STAR Dataset** (STAR: **S**ea **T**urtle **A**ctivity **R**ecognition) is a curated dataset designed to facilitate research in activity recognition for sea turtles.
 This dataset includes video and/or image sequences of three sea turtle species performing five distinct activities in natural environments.
 ---

-## ⚠️ Availability Warning

-> **Important Notice:**

-> This dataset is **partially available** at the moment.
-Only half the train, valid, and test frames and videos are available to the public.
-A **full release** of the dataset will be made publicly **after the related research paper is published**.
-Please stay tuned for updates.
-The split configuration between the train, valid, and test is inside this repository under the folder **split**.

----

 ## 📂 Dataset Overview